devleaks/cockpitdecks-docs/docs/Button.md

 For example, if a button definition contains an attribute named `annunciator`, the button representation will be an [[Annunciator]].
 A button can only define one representation in its definition.
 Otherwise, a warning is reported and the button is ignored.

+# Notes for Button Designers

-# Button Instantiation
+## Button Instantiation

 When a button is created, internal meta data are set first.
 Second, the Activation is installed and initialised.
 Third, the Representation is installed and initialized, as it may already use some activation information for rendering.
 Finally, the button is initialised.
-It will be rendered when the page that contains it is activated on a deck.
+It will be rendered when the page that contains it is loaded on a deck.

-# Button Validity
+## Button Validity

 Each button has a validity function that ensures that all necessary attributes are provided in its definition.
 If the activation of the button is not valid, its activation function will never be triggered, because of missing or misconfigurated parameters.
 If its representation is not valid, it will not be rendered on the deck.

 If a button is not valid, a small red triangle appears in the lower right corner of the key icon if the button is capable of representing it.
 A small blue triangle appears in the lower right corner of the key icon if Cockpitdecks suspect the button is a placeholder.

-# Button Description and Inspection
+## Button Description and Inspection

 Each button has an `describe()` method that prints in plain English what the button does and what it renders on the deck.